-My Powderpuff's are spoiled!!
-I like to freeze chicken broth in ice cube trays to add to their food.
+My Powderpuffs are spoiled!!
+I also like to freeze chicken broth in ice cube trays to add to their food.
 This always encourages cats to drink more liquids, as Persians are prone to having kidney problems.
 That is why you should only buy PKD negative cats.
 ALL of our adult cats have been tested and are NEGATIVE for PKD.
 This is an easy genetic test if you want to have it done.
 Regardless, every little bit helps and I highly recommend a charcoal filtered water fountain, such as Drinkwell or Catit, which also encourages drinking more liquid and they LOVE the moving water!
 Note: The stainless steel fountains are the easiest to keep clean.
-I think it's a good idea to add 1 Tablespoon of colloidal silver to the water every 2 weeks when you CHANGE the filter.
+I think it's a good idea to add 1 Tablespoon of colloidal silver to the water every 2 weeks when you change the filter.
 IT IS VERY IMPORTANT TO CLEAN THE FOUNTAIN EVERY TWO WEEKS THOROUGHLY, as bacteria starts to grow and is dangerous to the kitty.
 Remember, DO NOT use metal with colloidal silver!
 Only use the colloidal silver if you have a catit or plastic fountain.
 Don't forget to use a PLASTIC measuring spoon!!!
-The colloidal silver will help to keep the water cleaner and is good for kitty.
+The colloidal silver will help to keep the water cleaner and is a good antibacterial for kitty.

 We strive to be a natural homeopathic, organic, and grain-free cattery!